 Open Food Network's membership comprises food hubs, farmers, growers, community food enterprises, shoppers and buyers.
 People have used the power of the platform to create food collectives, manage food hub stock or take their farmer’s market online.
 It’s part of a growing innovative global community making fair food systems work for everyone.

-First up, we spoke to Lynne Davis, Chief Executive of Open Food Network UK.
+We spoke to Lynne Davis, Chief Executive of Open Food Network UK.

 What gave you the initial inspiration and confidence to start a platform co-op?